 - Cardiac Nursing Care

 - Cardiac Surgical Nursing

 A specialty practice that provides and delivers health and safety services to employees, employee populations, and community groups is Environmental health nursing.
 Environmental health nurses work on improving the health of an entire population instead of caring for a single patient at a time.
 The health risks of Environmental pollution include diseases in almost all organ systems in which air and water pollution control links with diarrheal diseases, respiratory diseases in children and adults, cancers, neurological disorders, and cardiovascular disease.
 The fertilizers we drown our crops in are polluting the underground water in these areas, as well as the water bodies.
 The impact of air, water, and food pollution is heavy in the climate change.
 To have a healthier environment we have to reduce unnecessary exposures to commonly used chemicals or other hazardous substances.

 - Environmental changes and its impact on health

 Track 18: Clinical Nursing

-Clinical Nursing is propelled field, which means you could also become employed in education and leadership roles.
-The work covers some regular areas including emergency care, pediatrics and geriatrics.
+Clinical Nursing is a propelled field, which means you could also become employed in education and leadership roles.
+The work covers some regular areas including emergency care, pediatrics, and geriatrics.
 There is a high market for clinical nurse specialists particularly, as they are so experienced in sophisticated technologies.

 According to a 2018 report by the CIHI, the number of working registered nurses (RNs) jumped by 9 percent, or 27,000, in the last 5 years.
-The total nursing professionals is now more than 348,000.
+The total nursing professionals are now more than 348,000.
 Unfortunately, the rate of RN & Clinicians growth is still lagging.
-There are 3.4 million practicing nursing professionals in the EU Member States (no data for Belgium, the Czech Republic and the Netherlands) as per 2015 survey.
+There are 3.4 million practicing nursing professionals in the EU Member States (no data for Belgium, the Czech Republic, and the Netherlands) as per the 2015 survey.